 A word of warning!

-A solution is acidic if there is an excess of hydrogen ions over hydroxide ions.
-In the case of pure water, there are always the same number of hydrogen ions and hydroxide ions.
-That means that the water remains neutral - even if its pH changes.
+Although the pH of pure water changes with temperature, it is important to realise that it is still neutral.
+In the case of pure water, there are always going to be the same number of hydrogen ions and hydroxide ions present.
+That means that the pure water remains neutral - even if its pH changes.

 The problem is that we are all so familiar with 7 being the pH of pure water, that anything else feels really strange.
 Remember that you calculate the neutral value of pH from Kw.
 If that changes, then the neutral value for pH changes as well.